Tap the gear icon above to manage new release emails.

 Follow Rosanne Hawke to get new release emails from Audible and Amazon.

-Rosanne Hawke is a South Australian author of over twenty books for children and young adults.
+Rosanne Hawke is a South Australian author of forty books for children and young adults.
 As a child Rosanne Hawke pretended to be a writer and buried snippets of stories in tins on her farm.
-She was born in Penola but grew up in central Queensland, Australia and often played by herself, making up stories with herself as the superhero.
+She was born in Penola, South Australia but grew up in Central Queensland, Australia and often played by herself, making up stories with herself as the superhero.
 Later, Rosanne used storytelling in the classroom and told stories to her own children.
 Her daughter Lenore asked her to write one of them for her.
 Rosanne and her family were living in Pakistan and the Middle East as aid workers for ten years; they made friends, went to weddings, experienced an earthquake and had many adventures in the mountains and bazaars, which ended up in her books.
-Now Rosanne lives near Kapunda, the oldest mining town in Australia in an old Cornish farmhouse with underground rooms.
-She is a Cornish Bard and teaches Creative Writing at Tabor Adelaide.
+Now Rosanne lives near Kapunda, SA, the oldest mining town in Australia in an old Cornish farmhouse with underground rooms.
+She is a Cornish Bard and taught Creative Writing at Tabor Adelaide.

 Read more